MicrosoftDocs/windows-dev-docs/hub/apps/develop/windows-integration/integrate-sharesheet-unpackaged.md

 An app can get package identity in two ways:

 - Make a new MSIX installation package (preferred method) **OR**
 - Make Sparse Packaging compatible with the current installer.
-This is only recommended for apps that have a existing installer and switch to MSIX installation.
+This is only recommended for apps that have a existing installer and which can't switch to MSIX installation.

 ### Make a new MSIX installation package